 Not so with native advertising.
 Not even close.

 In fact, when I do the search “native advertising agency,” I find none.
-But I do find all kinds of news about native advertising’s growing momentum and posts about the top native ad platforms and relevant software solutions.
+But I do find all kinds of news about native advertising’s growing momentum and posts about the top native advertising networks (or platforms) and relevant software solutions.

 Where are the agencies?
 Are they shying away from native?
 Can someone please explain?

 Interestingly, my search uncovered a brief article from Native Advertising Institute that took a crack at these questions.

 “Since marketing agencies work in a fast-paced industry, you’d expect them to adapt to this trend quickly, but for some reason, native advertising appears to be an overwhelming concept.”

 Jones puts forth several hypotheses about why agencies are slow to adapt native advertising:

 - Agencies simply don’t know what native advertising is.
 Adweek reports the biggest hurdle to native advertising is simply 55% of marketers just don’t know enough what it is and how do it effectively.